-If space permits, then really large (>5000 litre) tanks can be used but these can be unsightly and are usually hidden behind screens or buildings.
+If space permits, then really large (>5000 litre) tanks Larger tanks such as this Ecosure one can be used but these can be unsightly and are usually hidden behind screens or buildings.

 Another advantage of under-ground storage is that water is kept cooler and has less baterial content.